joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

 ```

 The place where I got stuck was on how to create arbitrarily many elements
 by `map`-ing over an array.
+(None of the examples do that.)
 Eventually I noticed that `VirtualDOM` has a
 `Monoid` instance, which means we can use

 ```haskell